adammakuchowski/witcher-quiz-app-js/README.md

 # About witcher-quiz-app-js project

-Witcher quiz project verifies knowledge of games and books about Witcher
+The Witcher quiz project to learning and test your knowledge of the game world and book about Geralt's.

 ## Project description